hexedwalnut/fen-ttrpg/content/core/chapters/combat.md

 ### Step 3: Take Turns

 Each actor on a side has a turn.
-A turn consists of one passive and one aggressive action.
-The common passive and aggressive actions are detailed in the "Common Actions" section later in this chapter.
-Many specializations offer other options for passive and aggressive actions; some even offer the ability to take more passive actions per turn.
+A turn consists of one minor and one major action.
+The common minor and major actions are detailed in the "Common Actions" section later in this chapter.
+Many specializations offer other options for minor and major actions; some even offer the ability to take more minor actions per turn.
 You can forgo doing anything on your turn if you choose.

 #### Free Actions

-Your turn may also include things that do not cost a passive or aggressive action.
+Your turn may also include things that do not cost a minor or major action.
 Talking is always considered a free action.
-Some specializations offer other options of free actions or allow you to take a passive or aggressive action as part of another action.
-These additional actions are not counted against your allotted amount of passive and aggressive actions.
+Some specializations offer other options of free actions or allow you to take a minor or major action as part of another action.
+These additional actions are not counted against your allotted amount of minor and major actions.

 #### Reactions